 There are some attractive options for handling all formats of invoices however – from both an implementation and price perspective.

-• Digital PDF Capture in the Cloud
+• Digital Capture in the Cloud

-• Advanced OCR
+• OCR with Intellitags

-Where as older OCR technology is resource intensive (data has to be manually field-mapped, as an example) Advanced OCR teaches itself to identify supplier invoices based on their layouts and then automatically stores that information for future reference.
+Where as older OCR technology is resource intensive (data has to be manually field-mapped, as an example) newer OCR technology teaches itself to identify supplier invoices based on their layouts and then automatically stores that information for future reference.
 It also intuitively maps the data fields in each invoice and stores them in a database.

-A supplier sends a paper invoice:
+If you supplier sends a paper invoice:

 The invoice is scanned by Advanced OCR that recognizes the layout of the supplier and then extracts essential data fields.
 This process takes a few minutes and is 95% accurate.
 No on-boarding required as suppliers are continuting to send invoices in the mail.

-A supplier sends an electronic file of a scanned invoice:
+If your supplier sends an electronic file of a scanned invoice:

 • Invoice Portal